LucasDelfino92/morrowindsharp/main.md

 ## Shader Setup

+> ⚠️ It is encouraged to skip this section unless your computer has more than 2GB VRAM, otherwise expect less than 30fps outdoors.
+At 8GB VRAM, I can hit a consistent 60fps even in the most performance intensive areas of the game.

 In this step we will install additional shaders to **MGE XE** and configure our shader chain.

 - Download [**MGE XE Shader Pack**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/MGE%20XE%20Shader%20Pack.7z).